hbr/coqlib/docs/basics/source_file.md

 You can see that the arrow type `A -> B` is just a special case of the dependent product `forall a:A, B`.

-If the type of a definition is a dependent product or its specialize companion an arrow type then the definition is a function and the term implementing the function must be a function term (or a term whose normal form is a function term).
+If the type of a definition is a dependent product or an arrow type then the definition is a function and the term implementing the function must be a function term (or a term whose normal form is a function term).

 Note that a term starting with `forall a:A, ...` or `A -> ...` is always a type and a term starting with `fun x ... => ... ` is always an object.